Help for a Shaky Marriage

 - This psalm inspired the hymn “A Mighty Fortress Is Our God.”
 What spiritual fortresses can we build to protect our marriage in times of trials?

 - Recognizing that God is our refuge and our strength during trials means understanding his character before trials occur.
 What is God really like?
-How does knowing who he is provide us with strength and refuge?
+How does knowing who he provides us with strength and refuge?

 - When our world is shaken, how hard is it for us to believe that God is really in control?